 The Village Hall is managed by the Rum Community Association.
 Please email email@example.com for more information on booking the Village Hall for your event.

-There are two public payphones on Rum.
-One is located in the Kinloch Castle Hostel bootroom and the other is on the shore road by the Craft Shop - in the red phone box.
+There is one public payphone on Rum.
+It is located on the shore road by the Craft Shop - in the red phone box.